usaid-cs/yesterday-i-learned/random.md

 1. During the Cold War, the Russians spotted fake passports made by USA by the [staples](http://news.bbc.co.uk/2/hi/europe/2065020.stm). "(Staples in) fake Soviet passports were made of good US, non-corrosive, stainless steel.
 Genuine Russian passports had staples made of metal that began to rust as soon as the passports were issued."
 1. [Evil Rick](http://rickandmorty.wikia.com/wiki/Evil_Rick) might be the one from [dimension 0716-A](https://i.redd.it/jj3xbua9tqlz.jpg).
 1. A man named Ben [replaces Christian Bale](http://screenrant.com/batman-v-superman-christian-bale/) in Batman vs Superman.
-1. In the Victorian times, if a dressed woman had to defecate, [the whole dress is coming off.](http://www.huffingtonpost.com/quora/how-did-victorian-women-u_b_12969780.html) The "pantalette" part of the thing is crotchless, so a woman can air out the bacteria-infested portions all day long, and urinate [relatively easily](https://www.youtube.com/watch?v=NUHeSTDv_24).
 1. Spain almost touches Morocco.
 1. Both Superman and Batman came from DC comics, but the people inside it believe in a higher power other than the two.
 And Batman vs Superman is poorly received because Christian Bale wasn't in it.
 1. [The Nintendo Switch uses a plastic screen](https://www.youtube.com/watch?v=XJP6gERPmMk) on purpose: so kids can't crack it.
 The whole exterior is plastic; the device is designed for abuse.
 Which smartphones aren't.
 This is why these console things still have an enormous market.